Holocaust & Memory Reframed

 In Harmony – Arza Helgott

-There will be an exhibition of hand carved sculptures by Arza Helfgott in the Lake District Holocaust Project’s gallery adjacent to the permanent exhibition that tells the story of the child survivors, from 1 June to 2 July 2017.
+An exhibition of hand carved sculptures by Arza Helfgott were displayed in the Lake District Holocaust Project’s gallery adjacent to the permanent exhibition that tells the story of the child survivors, from 1 June to 2 July 2017.

 Arza exhibits both an ability to work with, and enormous sensitivity, to work with a variety of materials including different types of wood and stone.
 Her efforts are the same as those confronted by all sculptors, which is to search to find the balance between the opposing energies that they have to deal with; to recognise the inner energy that the raw material contains and then to confront the dichotomy that inner energy can only be released by intervening with it through carving and sculpting, and in so doing disrupting that very same, internal energy.

-Arza’s husband is Ben Helfgott, one of the child Holocaust Survivors.
+Arza’s husband is Ben Helfgott, one of the child Holocaust Survivors and they visited the exhibition together with family and friends.

 The Auschwitz Dandelion